Family gets UK quarantine exemption, arriving from red-listed Pakistan

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The family wrote a letter to the NHS on April 5, 2021, for the first time, following which at least a dozen more exchanges took place between the two parties but no help was offered for exemption.
+The family wrote a letter to the National Health Service (NHS) on April 5, 2021, for the first time, following which at least a dozen more exchanges took place between the two parties but no help was offered for exemption.
+Yesterday, the claimant reached London Heathrow Airport and directly went home from there.